Lai-es/typst-thesis-template-ut/README.md

 caption: [caption describing the whole figure, including subfigures]
 ```

-Note that this does **not** allow for captioning the subfigures directly, but instead requires a description in the total figure caption
+Note that this does **not** allow for captioning of the subfigures directly, but instead requires a description in the total figure caption